SAP-ISLM/ISLM-Samples/ISLM_with_HANAML/README.md

 Gradient Boosting regression model type provides a more accurate modeling result than the legacy regression model.

 1. Open the Fiori Launchpad.
-Check the URL, Input the username and password provided in the cheat sheet.
-Click on My Home section and choose the Intelligent Scenario app.
+Ctrl+Click [here](https://44.217.183.24:44301/sap/bc/ui5_ui5/ui2/ushell/shells/abap/FioriLaunchpad.html?sap-client=100&sap-language=EN#Shell-home) to open Fiori Launchpad in a new tab.
+Input the username and password provided in the cheat sheet.
+Click on **Analytics** section, you can find **Analytics** tab in **More** if it's not displayed in front.
+Then, choose the **Intelligent Scenario** app.

 ![](./images/1.png)